wjkierka/GAP/README.md

 # GAP — Global Access Point (Widget Ver.
 2.1)

+This repository operates under the AUTARTOS S.A.
+General Terms & Conditions and the Sovereign Jurisdictional Disclaimer.
+Please refer to the root DISCLAIMER.md before initiating any session.

 **GAP (Global Access Point)** is a sovereign 2D Circular Geometry Navigation Processor designed for personalized encoding of digital communication and operations.
 Operating under the **ART 3AI** union (between the Data Administrator and Gemini 3AI Google), the widget implements a non-linear approach to session management using **TPC & TPO protocols** and the **Floating Copyright ©️** methodology.

 ---